Posted on: Mar 17, 2023 | 3 mins | Written by: HDFC ERGO Team

 Many cities in India experience extreme temperatures.
 The summers in many places are harsh, and the temperatures are high.
 Travelling in cars in this kind of weather is very difficult.
 The air conditioning also is not very effective, and excess heat can damage the car.
 However, a car insurance policy is the best way to safeguard yourself from any damage.
 As many would know, comprehensive car insurance is a must-have, and taking adequate measures to keep the car in good condition is a must too.

-Many people, in their endeavour to keep their car cool, get a tinted glass, i.e. to add a sun film to the car’s windows.
-But one must know that making such modifications to the car is not allowed by the RTO, and you might end up paying a fine for tinted glass.
+Many people, in their endeavour to keep their car cool, get car window tint, i.e. to add a sun film to the car’s windows.
+But one must know that making such modifications to the car is not allowed by the RTO, and you might end up paying a fine for black tinted glass.

 What are the RTO rules for car glass film?

 The RTO, or the Regional Transport Office, has set rules for all aspects of driving a vehicle on Indian roads.
 If any two or four-wheeler driver does not follow the rules, they will need to pay penalties and RTO fines.
 Like other things, they have clear rules and regulations they have rules for using films on car glass.
 The rules for the same have been set keeping in mind the Supreme Court Judgement of 2012.
-As per the RTO guidelines, you can get car glass films if you ensure that the minimum visibility of the side glasses is 50% and that of the rear and front glasses is 70%.
+As per the guidelines, RTO approved glass film can be applied on cars if you ensure that the minimum visibility of the side glasses is 50% and that of the rear and front glasses is 70%.

 In summer, many people like to get films, but they must remember the rules else they will have to pay a fine for tinted glass.